-- 1. Provide a written plan outlining their training and competition plans to the PSO/MSO prior to their departure from Ontario, as part of their Residency Exception request (due June 30, 2024); and - 2.
+- 1. Provide a written plan outlining their training and competition plans to the PSO/MSO prior to their departure from Ontario, as part of their Residency Exception request (due April 27, 2024); and - 2.
 Adhere to the PSO/MSO-approved competition and training plan throughout the carding cycle.
-At a minimum, this requires regular (monthly) contact by the athlete with OWA Administrator, Allison Manning, by email and/or telephone correspondence); and - 3.
+At a minimum, this requires regular (monthly) contact by the athlete with OWA Administrator, by email); and - 3.
 Submit regular (monthly) training logs to the PSO/MSO to track progress against the PSO/MSO-approved competition and training plan.